amirr0r/notes/Networks/README.md

 - A **proxy** is when a device or service sits in the middle of a connection and acts as a <u>mediator</u> (inspects traffic's content).
 A proxy does not necessary change your IP address!

-> Without the ability to be a mediator, the device is technically not a proxy, just a **gateway**.
+> Without the ability to be a mediator, the device is technically not a proxy, just a **gateway** (where are packets routed to if our routing table doesn't know).

 Key types of proxy services: